OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

-This workflow should show full strength of *RRatepol package* and serve as step by  step guidance starting from downloading dataset from Neotoma, building age-depth models, to estimating rate-of-change using age uncertainty.
+This workflow should show the full strength of the [*RRatepol package*](https://hope-uib-bio.github.io/R-Ratepol-package/) and serve as step-by-step guidance starting from downloading dataset from Neotoma, building age-depth models, to estimating rate-of-change using age uncertainty.

-:warning: **This workflow is only meant as example**: There are several additional steps for data reparation which should be done to really use the data from Neotoma!
+:warning: **This workflow is only meant as an example**: There are several additional steps for data reparation which should be done to really use the data from Neotoma!

 ## Install packages

-Make a list of packages needed to from CRAN
+Make a list of packages needed from CRAN

 ```r